apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

 ======================== ============================ =========================== =========================== ===========================

    .. note::
-      <i.n> represents the value of global configuration - instance.name
+      <i.n> represents the value of the global configuration - instance.name

 Changing the Service Offering for a VM